jhpyle/docassemble/_docs/functions.md

 * `azure` - whether [Azure blob storage] is enabled.
 See the [`azure`] configuration.

+## <a name="referring_url"></a>referring_url()

+Returns the URL that the user was visiting when the user clicked on a link to go to the interview.

+Under some circumstances, this URL cannot be obtained.
+For example, if the user started the interview by typing a URL directly into the location bar of the browser, or if the user has a browser setting that blocks the [referer header], then the URL will not be available.

+If the URL cannot be obtained, then the URL indicated by the optional keyword parameter `default` will be returned.
+If no `default` URL is provided, or `default` is `None`, then the value of the configuration directive [`exitpage`] will be used.

+This function is useful when you want to bring the user back to where they started at the end of the interview.

+{% include side-by-side.html demo="exit-url-referer" %}

+If you just want to find out the referring URL, make sure to set the `default` parameter to something you can test.
+For example, the following blocks will set the variable `how_user_heard_of_us` either by obtaining the referring URL or, if the URL is not available, by asking the user "How did you hear about us?"

+{% highlight yaml %}
+question: |
+  How did you hear about us?
+fields:
+  no label: how_user_heard_of_us
+---
+code: |
+  if referring_url(default=False) is not False:
+    how_user_heard_of_us = referring_url()
+{% endhighlight %}

 ## <a name="static_image"></a>static_image()

 {% include side-by-side.html demo="static_image" %}